absolute-quantum/cats-blender-plugin/README.md

 6. Your avatar now behaves just like a normal one.

 People that try to steal your avatar will then only see a box of mangled waifu trash instead of your original character.

-##### Things to note:

-- Unity can show some lighting bugs on the model.
-This is mostly not a problem as it will look normal inside VRChat.
-- This protection method can have a negative effect on the Outline option from the Cubed shader depending on which randomization option you choose in Cats.
-  Try it for yourself to see if it effects you and disable the option if necessary.
-- The preview avatar within the avatar selection menu can look weird.
-  This does not effect how it actually looks ingame.

   **special thanks to @zarniwoop#6081**